 After high school and for 30 years after, I focused on family and career and neglected my photography.
 During those years we moved several times and with each move I threw out more and more old things, including much of my photography.
 When I returned to photography around 2004 I wanted to feature some of my earlier work on my website and I began searching for anything that might have survived.

 Most of my negatives were gone and only a few prints survived, in fact only 13 remained from all those years of work.
-Most of these images survived only because a single print was still around, and this was the case with “Gull and Moon.”
+Most of these images survived only because a single print was still around, and this was the case with “Mary at Corona.”
 I found a single 8 x 10, poorly printed and curled up print.
 This has always been a special image to me and I so set about the task of restoring it.

 I scanned the image and worked on it in Photoshop.
 I was pleasantly surprised because not only was I able to restore the image, but I was able to bring it into compliance with my original vision, something I was never able to do in the darkroom!
 Just tonight I was comparing the original to the restored version and it reminded me of why I love digital.